IBM/clpsc/README.md

-    clpopts             options for Db2 CLP (separated by ':') convopts            options for converter script (separated by ':') scopts              options for sc (separated by ':') version             print version info and exit
+    clpopts             options for Db2 CLP (separated by ':') convopts            options for converter script (separated by ':') scopts              options for sc (separated by ':') filter              option to filter the output
+    help                print help info and exit
+    version             print version info and exit
 ```